 - support and empower refugees and immigrants within a national context, as well as to foster their integration into the host society or the intercultural opening of basic services and public administration; this is especially aimed at winning foreign experts and their respective linguistic, cultural and religious backgrounds for Germany’s Social Work;

 - take on and organize assistance for refugees in hotspot asylum centers of the European Union or refugee camps of the UNHCR in regions of origin and transit within a European and international context, to ensure orderly access to the protection of refugees and to give a perspective to the people affected within such facilities.

-The programme provides professional, social and profession-related competences for the field of action of social work with migrants and refugees in the international and national context.
+The program provides professional, social and profession-related competencies for the field of action of social work with migrants and refugees in the international and national context.
 Based on empirical findings and theoretical references, students are qualified in intercultural, legal, educational and psychological terms, to implement solution-oriented action for the special situation of refugees and migrants and to develop it.
 They are enabled, to operate in the area of policies of local as well as international actors.
 The professional grasp of social work in the context of migration will be thus further developed.

-Due to its international orientation and cooperation with universities abroad, this masters degree programme at the FHWS fosters human and professional exchange with the countries of origin and with the transit regions, and thus qualifies also for work on site and in the international context.
+Due to its international orientation and cooperation with universities abroad, this masters degree program at the FHWS fosters human and professional exchange with the countries of origin and with the transit regions, and thus qualifies also for work on site and in the international context.

 - Module 1.1 Refugees and Migration Studies & Organisations and Structures

 - Module 2.1 International, European and National Migration and Refugee Law

 - Module 3.1 Intercultural Competencies & Gender Sensitive Social Work in the Migration Society